wp-plugins/loginradius-for-wordpress/readme.txt

 Social commenting means users can post their comments via their social networks and user avatar, name & link to his/her profile will appear with the comment, while social sharing allows users to share your web content on his/her social networks i.e. amongst his/her friends resulting in increased referral traffic!

 = How much do you charge for the plugin? =
-Our plugin is FREE to download and feel free to use it on your WordPress, BuddyPress, bbPress and any other WP based systems for Social Sharing feature.
+Our plugin is free to download and feel free to use it on your WordPress, BuddyPress, bbPress and any other WP based systems for Social Sharing feature.
 For Social login and Social Commenting features, enterprise level support and custom solutions, we offer premium packages.

 = Can you help me set up Social Login, Sharing & Commenting on my website? = Yes, the LoginRadius Team can assist you with implementing these social features.
-Please contact us <a href="http://www.loginradius.com/company#contactus" target="_blank">here</a> and one of our experts will get back to you.
+Please contact us <a href="http://social.loginradius.com/contact-us" target="_blank">here</a> and one of our experts will get back to you.

 = Where can I get support? =
 We offer 24/7 support, feel free to browse our knowledge base <a href="http://support.loginradius.com/hc/en-us/articles/201968907-Wordpress-Social-Login-instructions" target="_blank">here</a>.

 = What is LoginRadius? =
 LoginRadius is a Canadian Startup that offers Social Infrastructure to websites through its Software as a Service (SaaS).
-We are Canada's Top 50 Startups and our service is being used by over 120,000 customers around the world.
+We are Canada's Top 50 Startups and our service is being used by over 150,000 customers around the world.
 We are also partner with internet giants such as Amazon.com, Mozilla, Microsoft, DynDNS, etc.

 == Screenshots ==
 1. **Social Login, Social Sharing and Social Commenting**: This is an example of these three social tools.
 There are multiple themes and wide range of customizations available.